meetvivek/PYTHON-PROJECTS/Command-Line Interface Application/README.md

 7. **Coffee Machine**: The Coffee Machine project simulates the functionality of a real-life coffee machine, offering users a selection of drinks to choose from, managing resources, handling payments, and providing reports.
 With its intuitive interface and comprehensive features, this project provides a fun and interactive way to explore object-oriented programming principles in Python while learning about the operation of a coffee machine.

-8. **More Projects**: More projects will be added soon!
+8. **Quiz Game**: This project is a Python-based quiz game that allows users to test their knowledge by answering true or false questions.
+It utilizes object-oriented programming (OOP) principles to structure the code and manage the quiz flow.

-Feel free to explore each project to understand basic Python concepts in action.
+Feel free to explore each project to understand fundamentals of Python concepts in action.